scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

 ## How to use the API

-Accessing this API need and import that depends the current `Quotes`.
+Accessing this API needs an import that depends the current `Quotes`.
 We can use `scala.quoted.quotes` to import it.

 ```scala